kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 ```
 {% endpolicy_yaml %}

+Running this should result in printing 'echo this' in the terminal:

 ```bash
 echo 'echo this' | nc -q 3 mes-tcp-tls.mesh 4243
 ```

 ### TCP with mTLS

+This example builds up on the previous example adding client cert and key.
+Notice that we're using an mTLS port `4244`.

 {% policy_yaml tcp-mtls %}
 ```yaml